Endangered Animals in Australia Threatened Australian Animals

 Bilby is an endangered animal

 Australia has almost 600 endangered animal species, including well-known creatures like the koala, wombat, cassowary, and quokka.
 These animals risk extinction due to various human activities such as hunting, habitat destruction, climate change, and environmental pollution.
-The tragic extinction of the Tasmanian tiger serves as a poignant reminder of the devastating impact humans have had on native fauna.
-European settlers wiped out the Tasmanian tiger in only a century.
-Another example of human-induced extinction is the gastric-brooding frog, which became extinct in the 1980s due to a pathogenic fungus accidentally spread by humans.
-Conservation efforts are critical to protect endangered animals from being lost forever. • Learn More About Extinction Here
+The tragic extinction of the Tasmanian tiger, which was wiped out European settlers in only a century, serves as a poignant reminder of the devastating impact humans have had on native fauna.
+The gastric- brooding frog which became extinct in the 1980s due to a pathogenic fungus accidentally spread by humans.
+Conservation efforts are critical to protect endangered animals from being lost forever.

 Koala Endangered